ekrell/icore_website/news/icore_news_20231127.md

 ![Auckland](../img/auckland.png)

 We then flew to Dunedin in the South Island to meet with AI researchers from the University of Otago: Dr. Lech Szymanski & Dr. Brendan McCane.
 Here, we started laying the foundation for multiple project ideas.
-Dr. Szymanski has developed a novel XAI method, but stopped working on it because of the problem of assessing XAI.
+Dr. Szymanski has developed a novel XAI method but stopped working on it because of the problem of assessing XAI.
 I am currently working on XAI benchmarks with Dr. Imme Ebert-Uphoff and Dr. Antonios Mamalakis.
 After our discussions, Dr. Szymanski applied his technique, [Switched Linear Projections (SLP)](https://github.com/lechszym/slp), to the benchmarks and initial results suggest that the method is competitive with others and may have some advantages.
 We also started developing ideas for an AI2ES project using [Generative Flow Networks]((https://yoshuabengio.org/2022/03/05/generative-flow-networks/) for causal discovery.
 In the short time, I'll be learning about the technique but plan to apply it to a coastal dataset soon.

-I spent four days sick in Dunedin, so I missed a weekend of the trip.
-I still had work to do, and gave a presentation on FogNet to our colleagues from my hotel.
-In-person, I later gave a very casual presentation on what I learned about causal discovery as well as another on XAI benchmarks to the university's AI group.
-The audience was a good size with both faculty and grad students.
+I spent four days sick in Dunedin but I still had work to do and gave a presentation on FogNet to our colleagues from my hotel.
+In-person, I later gave a  presentation on what I learned about causal discovery as well as another on XAI benchmarks to the university's AI group.
 I received some very good feedback from scientists at the University of Otago that should enrich my dissertation work.

 ![Dunedin](../img/dunedin.png)